Iryna Sushko

 Iryna Sushko (born 1967) is a Ukrainian mathematician who works as a senior research fellow in the Institute of Mathematics of the National Academy of Sciences of Ukraine and as a visiting professor at the Kyiv School of Economics.
 Her research concerns nonlinear dynamical systems and their applications in economics and radio engineering.

 Education and career

 Sushko was born in 1967, near Kyiv.
 She earned a master's degree in cybernetics from the Taras Shevchenko National University of Kyiv in 1989.
-After postgraduate study at the National Academy of Sciences of Ukraine, she earned a candidate (PhD) degree in phyics and mathematics in 1993, supervised by Oleksandr Mykolayovych Sharkovsky.
+After postgraduate study at the National Academy of Sciences of Ukraine, she earned a candidate (PhD) degree in physics and mathematics in 1993, supervised by Oleksandr Mykolayovych Sharkovsky.
 She became a research fellow at the National Academy of Sciences in 1993 and was promoted to senior research fellow in 2002.

 In 2004–2005 she visited the University of Urbino as a Marie Curie Fellow of the European Community.
 Since 2009 to 2020 she has also held a position as a visiting professor at the Kyiv School of Economics.